Debjit1729/Email-spam-classifier/README.md

 ## Conclusion

-This project demonstrates the end-to-end process of building and deploying a machine learning model for SMS spam detection.
+This project demonstrates the end-to-end process of building a machine learning model for SMS spam detection.
 Contributions and improvements are welcome.